ValGrace/47Docs/README.md

-# Firebase Studio
+# About 47Docs

-This is a NextJS starter in Firebase Studio.
+This app converts pdf documents to any language while trying to retain the docs original layout.

-To get started, take a look at src/app/page.tsx.
+To get started, run `python manage.py runserver`